-If you’ve never had corn pudding, it’s not really much of a pudding – it’s kind of like a moist, delicious corn bread without much of the bread part!
-The bit of cornmeal (just enough to hold it together) and egg bind the corn into this delicious melange of flavor.
+If you’ve never had corn pudding, it’s not really much of a pudding – it’s kind of like a moist, delicious cornbread without much of the bread part!
+The bit of cornmeal (just enough to hold it together) dairy & egg bind the corn into a delicious melange of flavor.

 Old Time Corn Pudding